Sudden Death (1995 film): LegacySudden Death was the first in an informal series of hockey-themed theatrical and television films produced by the Baldwins, which includes Mystery, Alaska, Mr. Hockey: The Gordie Howe Story, Odd Man Rush (and its less hockey-centric sequel Discussion Materials), as well as the proposed Harlem Saints.

 Peter Hyams has maintained an association with producer Moshe Diamant over the years, but did not collaborate with Van Damme again until serving as cinematographer on two Universal Soldier sequels, Regeneration (2009) and Day of Reckoning (2012), which were directed by his son John.
 Sudden Death scribe Gene Quintano contributed extensive rewrites to the former.
 The elder Hyams returned to the director's chair for a third Van Damme vehicle, Enemies Closer, in 2013.
 While these movies did not enjoy the wide releases given to Timecop and Sudden Death, they were well received among a circle of critics, their sparse and downbeat atmosphere prompting discussions about auteurism in the largely commercial medium of direct-to-video action films.

 The 2018 British film Final Score is widely considered to have been influenced by Sudden Death.
 In it, the hero played by Dave Bautista battles terrorists against the backdrop of a closely contested soccer game.
 He must neutralize them before the game's 90 minutes run out, or innocent spectators and his putative goddaughter will die.
-It was released on September 7, 2018 to a mostly positive reception.
+It was released on September 7, 2018, to a mostly positive reception.

 Remake

-On August 20, 2019, it was announced that a remake titled Welcome to Sudden Death was in production from both Universal 1440 and Netflix.
+A remake titled Welcome to Sudden Death was in production from both Universal 1440 and Netflix.
 The film stars Michael Jai White and Gary Owen in a more comedic take on the material.
 It was released on September 29, 2020, to mostly negative reviews.